mehrnoosh-afshar/home-service-robot/README.md

 The slam_gmapping node takes in sensor_msgs/LaserScan messages and builds a map (nav_msgs/OccupancyGrid).

+amcl is a probabilistic localization system for a robot moving in 2D.
+It implements the adaptive (or KLD-sampling) Monte Carlo localization approach (as described by Dieter Fox), which uses a particle filter to track the pose of a robot against a known map.
+In this progehect the map has been build previously using gmapping package and that one is being used with ACML package.

 turtlebot provides underlying drivers and specifications for the Turtlebot 2 in ROS Kinetic, and also keyboard control functionality for this project.

 turtlebot_interactions provides the RViz launcher scripts.